Best running shoes for flat feet

 The thick insole can be removed to accommodate an aftermarket Orthotic as well.
 The sleeved upper is spacious, smooth, and secure – just like the Beast.

 The Brooks Adrenaline isn’t what it used to be; it has transformed into a completely different shoe.
 First, it dropped the firmer medial post and adopted the ‘guide rails’ – Brooks lingo for raised midsole sidewalls.
-In doing so, it exited the traditional ‘stability’ shoe universe.
+In doing so, it ceased to be a traditional ‘stability’ shoe.

-Just like the Brooks Ghost 14, the Adrenaline GTS 21 had a single-density midsole from heel to toe.
-Only the inner side ‘Guide Rail’ was made of a firmer foam for under-arch support.
+Just like the Brooks Ghost 15, the Adrenaline GTS 23 has (mostly) a single-density midsole from heel to toe.
+Only the inner ‘Guide Rail’ is made of a firmer foam for under-arch support.

-Despite the reconfigured midsole, this is still a comfortable pair of Adrenalines, one that can be used as a daily trainer or long-distance shoe.
-The soft insole adds soft cushioning under the foot, and the softer forefoot outsole rubber also makes the landings and transitions less jarring.
+Except for minor superficial tweaks, the Adrenaline GTS 23 is similar to the GTS 22.
+In other words, this is still a comfortable pair of Adrenalines, one that can be used as a daily trainer or long-distance shoe.
+The soft insole adds step-in plushness, and the articulated outsole makes the landings and transitions less jarring.

 The full rubber outsole does what it does best – it grips effectively while working cohesively with the midsole.